Menu Close

 Many different issues can be addressed during group therapy.
 The benefits of group therapy extend far beyond just its wide application.
 The group therapy approach offers people support and encouragement.
 Addiction and mental health issues can be isolating.
 Individual therapy can be an excellent intervention, but it does not do much to connect people to others who share similar struggles.
 Group therapy does that.
 People often find that their compatriots in group therapy become critical sources of support and accountability along the healing journey.

-Group therapy is also a great, safe way to improve interpersonal skills.
+Group therapy for substance abuse is also a great, safe way to improve interpersonal skills.
 You can learn from others as they model healthy behaviors and practice roleplaying scenarios that you may encounter in the world without risk.
 Another defining benefit of group therapy is its affordability.
 Since multiple people receive group therapy sessions together, they are naturally more affordable than individual therapy sessions.